The Tablets, 2016, Installation is 16 1/2 feet X 22 feet.

 Artwork by Douglas Bentham has been presented at AGSC on occasion over past decades.
 The large scale abstract sculpture titled Open Series IV produced in 1977 and located at the entrance to the Gallery-Library in the RC Dahl Centre since 1978 is by Dundurn, Saskatchewan artist, Douglas Bentham.
 Open Series IV was purchased through funding from the Saskatchewan Arts Board.
 Unique monumental public sculptures by Douglas Bentham are located in many cities across Canada.

 Thank you to the artist, Douglas Bentham, and to the Saskatchewan Arts Board, SaskCulture - SaskLotteries and the City of Swift Current for their support.

 School or Group Tours are available anytime.
 Please book in advance: T: 306.778.2736

 Exhibition Viewing Hours:

-Monday to Thursday - 1:00 to 5:00 pm and 7:00 to 9:00 pm
+Monday to Thursday - 1 to 5pm and 7 to 9pm

-Closed during exhibition changes.
-Closed Sundays in July and August.
-Closed statutory holidays.
+Closed during exhibition changes and statutory holidays.

 (Dates and hours subject to change due to special events and availability of volunteers.
 Please call ahead to avoid disappointment.)